programminghistorian/jekyll/_posts/2018-08-08-bogota-workshop-report.md

 (SPANISH TO FOLLOW)

 Twenty-two digital humanities scholars from across the Americas met for four days in the Andes Mountains in Bogotá, and before they left, the Programming Historian started to receive its first ever Spanish-first tutorials.
-Thanks to support from the British Academy, we were able to host the first ever Programming Historian writing workshop at the Universidad de los Andes, the institutional base of one of our editors, Maria José Afanador Llach.
+Thanks to support from the British Academy, we were able to host the first ever Programming Historian writing workshop at the Universidad de los Andes, the institutional base of one of our editors, Maria José Afanador-Llach.

 The workshop took place over three days (1-3 August 2018), and included scholars from Colombia, Mexico, Cuba, Brazil, Peru, Argentina, Chile, Britain, Canada, and the United States who came together over pandeyucas, carimañolas, arepas, and as much Colombian coffee as they could handle, to write digital humanities tutorials that addressed the needs of Latin American scholars.